Retire by stateFigures verified May 31, 2026

 Severe weather is a regular event

-Missouri lies in a corridor that sees tornadoes, straight-line winds, and flooding.
-The IRS provided tax relief in 2026 for Missouri counties hit by severe storms, tornadoes, and flooding, a sign of how often the state qualifies for disaster declarations.
+Missouri sits in a corridor that gets tornadoes, straight-line winds, and flooding.
+The IRS gave tax relief in 2026 to Missouri counties hit by severe storms, tornadoes, and flooding.
+That tells you how often the state lands a disaster declaration.

 Internal Revenue Service